Tag Archives: Margery Allingham

 The Rules Transcript

-Here’s a full transcript of the ninth episode of Shedunnit.
-Click here to listen to it now in your app of choice.
 Caroline: A good detective story has a recognisable rhythm.
-The plot might have unexpected twists and the characters can surprise you, but there are certain structures and tropes that recur through much of the crime… Continue Reading
+The plot might have unexpected twists and the characters can surprise you, but there are certain structures and tropes that recur through much of the crime fiction from the first half of the twentieth century.
+Some of them have been parodied to the point of cliche, such… Continue Reading

 The Rules